ShangitaPaul/sql-alchemy-intro-blogly-part1/README.md

 # Routes
 The purpose of the project is to build a blogging application called "Blogly" using Flask and SQLAlchemy.
 The application allows users to interact with user profiles without the need for authentication.
 The main routes include:

+1. GET /: Redirect to list of users.
+(We’ll fix this in a later step).

-1. GET /users: Displays a list of all users.
+2. GET /users: Displays a list of all users.

-2. GET /users/new: Shows a form to add a new user.
+3. GET /users/new: Shows a form to add a new user.

-3. POST /users/new: Processes the add user form and adds a new user to the database.
+4. POST /users/new: Processes the add user form and adds a new user to the database.

-4. GET /users/[user-id]: Displays detailed information about a specific user.
+5. GET /users/[user-id]: Displays detailed information about a specific user.

-5. GET /users/[user-id]/edit: Shows an edit form for a specific user.
+6. GET /users/[user-id]/edit: Shows an edit form for a specific user.

-6. POST /users/[user-id]/edit: Processes the edit user form and updates the user's details.
+7. POST /users/[user-id]/edit: Processes the edit user form and updates the user's details.

-7. POST /users/[user-id]/delete: Deletes a specific user.
+8. POST /users/[user-id]/delete: Deletes a specific user.

 **To write tests for these routes, follow these steps:**